cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 APB ADVANCED TIMER Registers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-There are few common registers that store the following configurations
+- There are few common registers that store the following configurations.

   - Output event select
   - Clock enable

-There are 4 timer modules and each timer module has its own set of registers.
+- There are 4 timer modules and each timer module has its own set of registers.
 Each of the timer module specific registers store the following configuration:

   - Arm, Reset, Update, Stop and Start
   - Prescalar value, Updownsel, Clksel, Input trigger mode select, Input pins select
   - Threshold high and Threshold low